edroamz/whats-my-ip/README.md

 1. First, You'll need an API Key in order to get data from ipdata.
 Get yours [here](https://ipdata.co/).
 It's FREE!

-1. Then, create an environment variable named '.env.development' in the root of the project.
+1. \*Then, create an environment variable named '.env.development' in the root of the project.
 Inside that file, declare a variable called REACT_APP_API_KEY and provide your key as follows:

 ```
 REACT_APP_API_KEY=hereGoesYourKey
 ```

+\*Note: Don't forget to add the path of the environment variable to the .gitignore file

 ### Installing